 Once you’ve determined how often you should wash your hair, it’s time to pick the best products to use.
-First, invest in an all-natural shampoo like Dr. Squatch natural shampoo.
+First, invest in a natural shampoo like Dr. Squatch natural shampoo.
 The ingredients in these shampoos are not as harsh as commercially-produced shampoos and will clean your hair without overly stripping it.

 Next, you need to decide what do to on days where you’re not washing your hair.
 You have a couple of options.
 The first is to run some water through your hair on days you’re not washing it.
 For some of you, that will be enough to remove a little sweat and excess oil from your hair and scalp.

-Another option is to use an all-natural conditioner for your hair.
+Another option is to use a natural conditioner for your hair.
 This will work to remove sweat, dirt, and oil from your hair between washing and will provide extra moisturization for your hair and scalp.
 Those with thicker hair benefit from a daily conditioner between hair washing.

 Daily Hair Washing is Not Necessary

 You can’t avoid a daily shower.
 Daily showers with natural soap are necessary for general hygiene and to reduce body odor.
 However, your hair does not require regular washing.
 For most men, you can go two to three days on average before having to wash your hair.